Henicho/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result of the addition
+script that prints the result of a variabel